-The federal standard for commercial pre-rinse spray valves is 1.6 gallons per minute (gpm), but manufacturers have now developed models that use significantly less water.
+The current federal standard for commercial pre-rinse spray valves is 1.6 gallons per minute (gpm), but manufacturers have now developed models that use significantly less water.
+[Note: The federal standard will change on January 28, 2019].
 Replacing standard pre-rinse spray valves with WaterSense labeled models offers a significant opportunity for water and cost savings.
 EPA’s specification sets the maximum flow rate for WaterSense labeled pre-rinse spray valves at 1.28 gpm, or 20 percent less water than the federal standard, and includes spray force criteria and lifecycle testing to ensure performance in commercial kitchens.

 Look for the WaterSense Label

 Restaurant equipment purchasers can now look for the WaterSense label.
 All WaterSense labeled models are required to include spray force on product packaging or in literature to help purchasers select products most suitable for their applications.
 WaterSense labeled pre-rinse spray valves are independently certified to ensure efficient cleaning while using less water.

 A WaterSense Labeled Pre-Rinse Spray Valve Factsheet(1 pp, 287 K, About PDF) is also available in PDF.